UnaVillage Gircha – Water, Sanitation and Agroforestry with Permaculture

 People in the project region suffer from degradation of their soil by erosion from rain and wind due to deforestation, over grazing and monoculture.
 They see the need of improvement of their soil management and ask for education and a space for exchanging experiences with others and getting good advice from experts.
 This will be provided by the project.

 An in-depth community assessment was done from January to March 2018.
 It was prepared by interviews with stakeholders and experts from September 2017 onward and included standardized interviews of 28 representatively selected community members from February 4th to February 10th 2018.
 Based on this evaluation a design challenge was advertised and 4 expert teams (2 from Addis Ababa and 2 from Arba Minch) presented their proposals during a summit from March 15th to 17th 2018 in front of members of the community and the university at Arba Minch University (AMU).
-The community assessment was reassessed in 2021 with no relevant changes to the situation.
+The community assessment was reassessed in 2021 with no relevant changes to the situation besides increasing degradation of the soil and urgent need for action.

 PROJECT IMPACT:

 Based on these results the project is designed including vocational training parts that will improve the project area while delivering information and experience at the same time.
-It follows a holistic approach explicitly recommended for the "Environment" Area of Focus.
+It follows a holistic approach explicitly recommended for the "Environment" Area of Focus (page 19 paragraphs 4a, 4b and 4c and twice on page 20).

 Main training:

-The main vocational training is about rain water harvesting using agroforestry with permaculture and Terra preta.
-This will result in terraces secured by trees and improved soil quality with Terra preta.
-An additional swale will subsequently recharge the groundwater.
+The main vocational training is about rain water harvesting using agroforestry with permaculture.
+It is prepared by building a swale and terraces (see pictures).
+During the training they will be secured with trees and improved quality of the soil.
+The swale and the terraces will subsequently recharge the groundwater.
 A fence will protect the plants from animals.
 All of this will minimize erosion, elevate the level of groundwater and store CO2 from the atmosphere in wood and soil.
 Some elements of it are based on local traditions that have been forgotten during the switch to monoculture in the past.
 Harvested crops will feed the local community and can be sold by a new cooperative to be established during the project.
-This concept of including new and traditional cultivation methods will increase retention of water on the fields, minimize cost of seeds and fertilizers and reduce the agricultural risks by increasing diversity.
+This concept of including new and traditional cultivation methods will increase retention of water on the fields, minimize cost of seeds, reduce the agricultural risks by increasing diversity and avoid synthetic fertilizers and pesticides.
+In a "train the trainer" approach, we especially address "Local Governance Agents for Agriculture" as trainees for this in order to maximize the multiplying effect of it.
+We also select trainees by their ability to teach and prefer women.

 Additional trainings: